 Keep in mind that testing positive for COVID-19 when in labor may cause changes to your birth plan and hospital stay.
 Some providers continue to recommend families follow as many isolation precautions as possible in the last weeks of pregnancy to avoid this.

 What is the risk to my baby?
 And what about the risk to my other children?

-The good news is that children seem to be at less risk of becoming really sick with COVID-19 than adults are, and the same seems to be true of babies.
-And current evidence suggests that babies are not likely to get COVID-19 from their mothers as long as preventative steps are taken such as wearing a mask around your baby, washing your hands for 20 seconds prior to holding your baby, and others listed here.
+Children seem to be at less risk of becoming really sick with COVID-19 than adults are, but infants make up the bulk of serious cases and hospitalizations in children under 17.
+Current evidence suggests that babies are not likely to get COVID-19 from their mothers as long as preventative steps are taken, such as wearing a mask around your baby, washing your hands for 20 seconds prior to holding your baby, and having them sleep 6 feet away from you.
 You should still do everything you can to reduce the risk of exposure.
 Children with certain underlying conditions are at risk for complications from COVID-19, so it is important to keep them safe and communicate with their pediatrician.